n-rook/osfe-spell-balance/README.md

 # How to build

 Right now the build process is very simple and manual.
-Copy Spells.xml into the "Spell Balance" directory, as well as workshopIcon.png and WorkshopItemInfo.png.
+Create a new directory called "Spell Balance".
+Copy Spells.xml into this directory, as well as workshopIcon.png and WorkshopItemInfo.png.
 Then copy that into "Mods" in the OSFE directory to test it out.

 # General Principles